 A Parent's Guide to Fraternity & Sorority Life

-Fraternity and sorority life exists as a proven support network for your child.
-It
+Fraternity and sorority life exists as a proven support network for your student.

-can help with many of the worries and concerns your son or daughter might have regarding
+It can help with many of the worries and concerns your son or daughter might have

-their college experience.
-It will also help your child succeed academically, become
+regarding their college experience.
+It will also help your child succeed academically,

 member of the campus community.
 Some advantages to fraternity and sorority life include: